-- i) In choosing your passages for commentary, bear in mind that you must somewhere in the paper show knowledge of two consecutive periods from the three set for the paper (Old English, Middle English, to c.1500, early Modern English c.
-1500-c.1800).
+- i) In choosing your passages for commentary, bear in mind that you must somewhere in the paper show knowledge of a range of periods covered by this paper.
 You may also find it more profitable to compare passages that are distant in time, rather than ones which are close to one another. - ii) It is useful to translate the passages you choose before you start writing.
 This will help to ensure that your examples really illustrate the feature you are discussing.
 It is very easy, for instance, to confuse homographs (e.g. ME tho 'then' for tho 'those') if you do not look at the sense of the whole sentence. - iii) Make sure that you give examples from the passages of every feature you discuss.
 Ensure that your passages have line numbers and use them for reference. - iv) You should comment on features of various kinds in each passage you choose, and not concentrate on (for example) just vocabulary or just inflexions. - v) The focus of this paper is on the more technical aspects of language; orthography, phonology, morphology, vocabulary, semantics, syntax.
 Comments on rhetoric or style (more central to papers 1-3) should at most be subordinated to these.